jsinkbaek/sb2sep/docs/quickstart.md

 #### Note on ndims and spectral orders
-It is possible to supply multiple spectral orders to the function and gain merged separated spectra as output in a convenient way.
+It is currently NOT possible to supply multiple spectral orders to the function and gain merged separated spectra as output in a convenient way.
-To do this, the spectral orders must first be interpolated to the same wavelength grid, filling any elements outside the range of each with a value of 1.0.
-Therefore **flux_collection** must have the shape (data.size, n_orders, n_spectra).
-A mask array **mask_collection_orders** must then be supplied (same shape).
-Applying it to each spectral order, for example order 0 spectrum 0 with
-`` flux_collection[mask_collection_orders[:, 0, 0], 0, 0]``,
- should then return only the flux values within the given order.
-The sub-routines using spectral orders are a bit outdated relative to the traditional use.
-Generally, I do not expect many cases to have high enough S/N for both components to be able to utilize this feature properly and recommend that most uses supply merged spectra to the routine and use the `spectral_separation_routine_multiple_intervals()` wrapper.
+This was possible previously, but the underlying functions for MERGED spectra has been continously developed while the order-to-order methods have NOT.
+The functions still *appears* to support this, but DO NOT USE IT.

 RV_guess_collection can have either shape (n_orders, n_spectra, 2) or (n_spectra, 2) in this case.
 If the latter, each order is assumed to have the same initial RV guess, which is generally a decent assumption.
+(AS MENTIONED, DO NOT USE THE SHAPE (n_orders, n_spectra, 2)).

 ### spectral_separation_routine_multiple_intervals()